SandeepPissay/vsphere-csi-driver/tests/e2e/README.md

 $ export STORAGE_POLICY_FROM_INACCESSIBLE_ZONE="PolicyNameInaccessibleToSelectedTopologyValues"
 $ export INACCESSIBLE_ZONE_VSPHERE_DATASTORE_URL="DataStoreUrlInaccessibleToSelectedTopologyValues"
 ```
 Please update the values as per your testbed configuration.
+You may want to set `K8S_VANILLA_ENVIRONMENT` to `true` while running for K8S vanilla setup and `false` for WCP testbed setup (as of now).

 ## To run full sync test, need do extra following steps